 4. Employee Tracking Report

 Your employees make a substantial impact on the success of your business.
-They deliver your products and services, and they create delightful experiences for your customers.
-Employee trackers and reports can highlight who's selling the most and who's receiving the highest customer satisfaction scores.
+They deliver your products and services and create delightful experiences for your customers.
+Employee reports can highlight who's selling the most and receiving the highest customer satisfaction scores.

 5. Inventory Optimization Report